 Another potential option is to use Firebase.
 It’s worth noting that this option is free, but as Google doesn’t currently have a partnership with Facebook Ads or Apple Search Ads, installs from these networks (and some others) would be unattributed – labeled as “organic”.

 You might need to customize parts of your app for various segments.
-For example, if you’re building a specific onboarding sequence for men and women in a fitness app, you might choose to focus on muscle growth for men and weight loss and wellbeing for women.
-Or the customization could be in offering different pricing for Tier 1 and Tier 3 countries, extended the trial period for highly engaged users etc.
+For example, if you’re building a specific onboarding sequence for men and women in a fitness app, you might choose to focus on muscle growth for men and weight loss and well-being for women.
+Or the customization could be in offering different pricing for Tier 1 and Tier 3 countries, extending the trial period for highly engaged users, etc.